Greenstand/greenstand-documentation/user-guides/walletapiref.md

 403: Forbidden
 403: The token <token_id> do not belongs to sender wallet
 ```
-> Fix the list of token IDs in the request body.
+> *fix:* Fix the list of token IDs in the request body.
 Or write `bundle: { bundle_size: n }`.
 You can get a list of the tokens you own with a request to
 [get tokens by wallet](#get-tokens-by-wallet).